thegetty/bronze-guidelines/content/intro.md

 #### 2.1.1 The refractory mold and core material

 The refractory mold is the temporary, fire-resistant mass that contains the impression of the model to be reproduced.
-In {% def "bronze" %} it is often referred to as the {% def "bronze" %}.
-Mastery of the refractory mold is essential for the successful outcome of a cast, including the quality of the {% def "bronze" %} of the metal ({% ref 'fig-004, fig-005' %}).
+In {% def "lost-wax casting" %} it is often referred to as the {% def "investment" %}.
+Mastery of the refractory mold is essential for the successful outcome of a cast, including the quality of the {% def "as-cast surface" %} of the metal ({% ref 'fig-004, fig-005' %}).

 In designing it (see also {% ref 'vid-01, vid-02' %}), it is important to ensure that it: